MaTriXy/teslabox/README.md

    # Choose the region closest to you (us, eu, ap, au, sa, jp or in)
    Environment="NGROK_REGION=us"

-   # For paid Ngrok accounts, enter your custom admin and/or public subdomains
-   Environment="ADMIN_HOST="
-   Environment="PUBLIC_HOST="

    # To enable remote admin access, enter username and password
    Environment="ADMIN_USER="
    Environment="ADMIN_PASSWORD="